gudzpoz/luajava/docs/troubleshooting.md

 For example, if you try to `rawGetI` on a ***boolean***, ***number*** or any other type that is ***not a table***, the program *will* crash.
 We do not check the type for you, neither does Lua.

+Also, for `jclass`, `jarray`, and `jobject` types, make sure you don't mix them up with other userdata types.